caro401/aoc2016/caro-python/learning.md

 - Python doesn't have a switch-case construct.
 You should use `if... elif... elif` instead.
 See [the Python documentation](https://docs.python.org/3/tutorial/controlflow.html#if-statements) and [this PEP](https://www.python.org/dev/peps/pep-3103/)
 - Code is not that scary really.
 Although I reserve judgement on this until I have made it to day 25...

+### Misc

+- `git add -u` when you have deleted things!
+Hence the mess in the commit history when I forgot that I needed to do that